Ankr-network/ankr-docs/docs/build-blockchain/nodes/bsc/run-bsc-on-erigon.md

 ### 03 Run Node

-1. Run Erigon in BSC mode using binaries:
+1. Run Erigon in BNB Chain mode using binaries:

     ```
     # for the node